cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 #.
 Symlink ``modulecmd.wrapper`` to ``modulecmd``
 #.
 Edit ``modulecmd.wrapper`` where indicated to give fully qualified path to ``modulecmd.wrapped``
 #.
 Copy the ``flavours.tcl`` and ``pkgIndex.tcl`` files to some (possibly new) directory under
-   the modules installation roor, and set ``TCLLIBPATH`` to that directory (you probably will want to add that to the various modules init scripts)
+   the modules installation root, and set ``TCLLIBPATH`` to that directory (you probably will want to add that to the various modules init scripts)

 The ``module`` command invokes ``modulecmd``, which in this case is results